Infocyte/PowershellTools/AgentDeployment/readme.md

 ##### Interactive Mode
 Silent run is default so if you want to troubleshoot or check out what is happening, check the log file or run the command in interactive mode:  Add *-Interactive* to the end of the command.

-Log can be read here:
+In either mode, the output/log can be read here:
 > `Get-Content "C:\Windows\Temp\infocyteagentinstaller.log"`

 ##### Proxy Configuration: